-All 3587 Motoryachts are equipped with a liquid propane gas (LPG) three burner stove/oven.
+Your Motoryacht is equipped with a liquid propane gas (LPG) three burner stove/oven.
 Before attempting to operate the LPG stove/oven, read the operating instructions in the boat's literature package.

 LPG is heavier than air and if allowed to settle, accumulate and if ignited, WILL CAUSE AN EXPLOSION!